dEad0r/hpe-vm-explorer-backup-runner/README.md

 If you're *not* running this script on the same machine where HPE explorer is installed, adjust the variable *host* in runbackup.cmd
 Execute runbackup.cmd whenever you want to backup your VM.
 You may need to add the parameter --insecure if you haven't yet set up a properly signed SSL/TLS certificate on your server and urgently need to test this script.
-Simply replace the following line
+In runbackup.cmd, simply replace the line
 ```bash
 curl -X POST https://%host%/PerformTask^
 ```